-The Little Theatre Guild Of Great Britain is delighted that Sir Kenneth Branagh has agreed to become our Patron.
+The Little Theatre Guild Of Great Britain is delighted to have Sir Kenneth Branagh as the LTG Patron.
 Sir Kenneth is a celebrated actor, producer and director, and is a major figure in cinema, television and on the British Stage.
-He is truly an inspiration to us all!
+He is truly an inspiration to us all.

 |Sir Kenneth Branagh|